ZhuoliYin/zhuoliyin.github.io/_pages/about.md

 </span>

 # 🔥 News
+- *01/2026*: Our paper on [VLM-guided optimization for solving TSP](https://arxiv.org/abs/2509.23465) is accepted to [ICLR 2026](https://iclr.cc/)!
+Thanks to all the authors!
-- *01/2026*: Our paper *Arthur: An Artificial Intelligence Powered Teaching Assistant System for Engineering Economics Class* has just been accepted by *International Journal of Artificial Intelligence in Education*.
+- *01/2026*: Our paper *Arthur: An Artificial Intelligence Powered Teaching Assistant System for Engineering Economics Class* has just been accepted by [*International Journal of Artificial Intelligence in Education*](https://link.springer.com/journal/40593).
 Stay tuned for the online version!
 - *08/2025*: Our paper ["Enhanced global oil spill dataset from 1967 to 2023 based on text-form incident information"](https://www.nature.com/articles/s41597-025-05601-9) has been published online in *Scientific Data*.
 - *06/2025*: I joined Amazon as an applied scientist intern in NYC🗽.
 - *05/2025*: I will attend IISE annual conference 2025 and present three works.